 Autumn term Spring term Summer term TQC Membership, terms of reference and cycle of business (to approve) Benchmarking report for consideration alongside the registrar's Registry Data Report (to consider) TQC Membership, terms of reference and cycle of business (including replacement or reappointment of members including Chair and curriculum managers for coming year) RVC Annual Quality Enhancement Review Report to the University of London (to consider) Annual Quality Improvement Report for RVC/UoLW MSc LHP and MSc VEPH (to approve) Annual Summary of Annual Quality Improvement Reports as approved by the TQC Annual Quality Improvement Group (AQIG) in the Autumn and Spring terms (to approve) University of London Quality Enhancement Overview Report (to consider) External Examiner Report and RVC response (BVM Yr.
-4 only) (to approve) TQC External Member's Report (oral or written, during Autumn or Summer as appropriate) (to consider) TQC External Member's Report (oral or written, during Autumn or Summer as appropriate) (to consider) Module/Strand and Staff Teaching Surveys - Annual Summary of results of previous year (to consider) Monitoring the 'Strategy for enhancement of assurance of the quality of learning, teaching and assessment 2013-21 and its Implementation Plan' (to consider) TQC Attendance Report covering previous academic year (to consider)
+4 only) (to approve) TQC External Member's Report (oral or written, during Autumn or Summer as appropriate) (to consider) TQC External Member's Report (oral or written, during Autumn or Summer as appropriate) (to consider) Monitoring the quality assurance and enhancement elements of the Learning, Teaching, Assessment and student experience strategy. (to consider) Module/Strand and Staff Teaching Surveys - Annual Summary of results of previous year (to consider) TQC Attendance Report covering previous academic year (to consider) Annual Report on Research Degrees